chijuiwu/Kinect2Kit/README.md

 # Kinect2Kit
 A RESTFul web service for calibrating and tracking with multiple Kinects.
-Used by [Gesture Tracker](https://github.com/cjw-charleswu/GestureTracker).
+Used by [Gesture Tracker][1].

-## How does it work?
-The calibration procedure is based on 3D coordinate transformation proposed in [Wei et al's paper on Kinect Skeleton Coordinate Calibration for Remote Physical Training](http://www.thinkmind.org/download.php?articleid=mmedia_2014_4_20_50039).

 ## Applications
 * [Gesture Tracker](https://github.com/cjw-charleswu/GestureTracker)

 ## Results and papers
-You can find my undergraduate thesis titled Tracking People with Multiple Kinects [here](https://github.com/cjw-charleswu/KinectMultiTrack/blob/master/Deliverables/Report/Final/thesis.pdf).
+You can find my undergraduate thesis titled Tracking People with Multiple Kinects [here][2].
 The user studies showed that the average joint difference across different scenarios are within personal space (~15cm).
 Average joint difference is a person's distance between their Kinect skeletons in different viewing perspectives when merged together.

 ## Documentation